 With regards to the corrective action related to requirement 2.3, NEITI published the 2015 Solid Minerals EITI Report, with standalone appendices, in November 2017 and the 2015 Oil & Gas EITI Report, with standalone appendices, in December 2017.
-Following pre-Validation self-assessments of the 2015 EITI Reports, NEITI subsequently published a new page covering 'Legal and Institutional Framework, Contracts and Licenses' in the oil and gas sector in April 2018 as part of the NEITI website's Value Chain section.
-Concurrently, NEITI published a copy of the DPR's register of 99 Oil Mining Leases (OMLs) and 65 Oil Prospecting Leases (OPLs) active in 2015154 and field legal contract data submitted by oil and gas companies for 2015.
-NEITI subsequently published an updated section on 'Joint Development Zone (Appendix F)'156 on 6 July 2018.
-For solid minerals, NEITI subsequently published a '2015 Solid Minerals
+Following pre-Validation self-assessments of the 2015 EITI Reports, NEITI subsequently published a new page covering 'Legal and Institutional Framework, Contracts and Licenses'153 in the oil and gas sector in April 2018 as part of the NEITI website's Value Chain section.
+Concurrently, NEITI published a copy of the DPR's register of 99 Oil Mining Leases (OMLs) and 65 Oil Prospecting Leases (OPLs) active in 2015.154 This was subsequently updated in November 2018 to include coordinates for all licenses held by material companies in the 2015 EITI Report aside from one OPL (OPL 278) and two OMLs (OML 91 and OML 31).
+NEITI also published field legal contract data submitted by oil and gas companies for 2015155 and subsequently published an updated section on 'Joint Development

-145 By technical competence, it is meant that an applicant must employ a person or persons who possess adequate qualifications and experience in mining and must be registered with the Council for Mining Engineers and Geoscientists and any other professional bodies.
+145 By technical competence, it is meant that an applicant must employ a person or persons who possess adequate qualifications and experience in mining and must be registered with the Council for Mining Engineers and Geoscientists and any other professional bodies

-146 NEITI (July 2018), '2015 Solid Minerals Audit - Supplementary Report', pp.3-4.
+5 NEITI (July 2018), '2015 Solid Minerals Audit - Supplementary Report', pp.3-4.